 Hashtable.
 This is an older version of the Dictionary.

 but it requires casting.
 Its syntax is more complex.

 Types.
 These implement special algorithms, changing the order of insertion and removal.
 Some of these are generics (HashSet, Queue, Stack, Tuple).HashSetQueueStackTuple

 Convert.
 We often need to convert collections.
 This requires knowledge of available functions.
 And sometimes custom methods are required.
 But many built-in methods also exist.ToArrayToDictionaryToListArrayList to ArrayDictionary to ListList to Array

-Collections are useful in nearly every VB.NET program.
-The built-in collections found in the .NET Framework are powerful, fast and complete.
-And the most modern ones are located in System.Collections.Generic.
+Collections are useful in nearly every program.
+The built-in collections are powerful, fast and complete.
+The most modern ones are found in System.Collections.Generic.